This is a powerful medicinal herb– with its super fragrant lemon scent– that is easy to grow and low-maintenance.

-In a comprehensive review of the antiviral attributes of Lemon Balm, titled “Antiviral Potential of Melissa officinalis L.: A Literature Review”, Behzadi and colleagues (2023) write:
+In the paper “Antiviral Potential of Melissa officinalis L.: A Literature Review”, Behzadi and colleagues (2023) provide a comprehensive review of the herb’s attributes.
+They write:

 Melissa officinalis is … utilized for its carminative, antispasmodic, sedative, analgesic, and tonic effects alongside its antioxidant and antiviral effects.
 Moreover, many articles emphasized the antiviral effect of Melissa officinalis against several viruses (such as HSV-1,18 CPV,19 HBV,11,20,21 HCV11,20,21) and confirmed its effectiveness as an alternative therapy against several viral infections…